Credit Card Hardship Program

-More than half (56%) of credit card holders in the U.S. have carried a balance for more than a year, according to a 2019 survey done by CreditCards.com.
+More than half (56%) of credit card holders in the U.S. already carry a balance for more than a year, according to a 2019 survey done by CreditCards.com.
+That number could increase dramatically as workers – because of the impact of COVID-19 – look for debt-relief options to help them pay their bills.

-The same survey showed that more than one-third (37%) have carried a balance for two years and nearly one-quarter (23%) haven’t paid off their credit card debt in more than three years!
+The same survey showed that more than one-third of card-holders (37%) have carried a balance for two years and nearly one-quarter (23%) haven’t paid off their credit card debt in more than three years!

 “American Express is always ready to assist card members who are facing financial difficulties,” Kirsten Anne Schmitt, manager of corporate affairs and communications for American Express, said.
 “We work with members to find the most equitable solution for their particular situation, which can include financial relief through reduced payments and interest rates and the waiver of certain fees.”